lassade/toctoc/README.md

 By default this crates ships with JSON as is the most commonly used textual format and have a nice SIMD implementation for it;

-And BSON is like json, but better suited for binary data.
+And BSON that is like json, but better suited for binary data.

 ### Data alignment